 I’ll only discuss the requirements needed in applying for a tourist visa with no guarantor, since this is the only thing I, myself have experienced.
-If your purpose of landing on my blog is to get a visa as a tourist with your friends, family or lover, you’re on the right page.
+If your purpose of landing on my blog is to get a visa as a tourist with your friends, family or lover in the Philippines, you’re on the right page.

 STEP 2: Gather all Required Documents

 3. ID Photo

 4. NSO Birth Certificate

 Laminated photo inside must not be damaged.
 Must have a signature and at least 2 blank pages.
 Don't have a passport yet?
 Here's a guide on how to get your Philippine Passport.